 DIY tip: A corded orbital sander is a better choice than a cordless unit.
 While keeping the cord out of the way is a slight nuisance, you will appreciate having continuous power for many hours of polishing.
 There won’t be interruptions switching batteries or waiting for a battery to charge.
-This Bosch model is both affordable and highly rated with many reviews.

 A palm sander can be rented at Home Depot and elsewhere, but the charge for a single weekend is about half the cost of buying the unit.
 DIY enthusiasts will find many other uses for the sander, so owning rather than renting is our recommendation.

 Diamond polishing pads for marble: You want a set of diamond marble polishing pads ranging from quite coarse (50 to 100 grit) to very fine (3000 grit).
 Most kits have a backer pad too, the piece that fits into the sander and grips the Velcro backing of the pads.